TL;DR

 Key takeaways

-• Crypto is returning to esports through safer, subtler channels—not headline token drops.
+- Crypto is returning to esports through safer, quieter infrastructure – not another headline token drop.

 Related reading